Miss Leeson - Teacher - (Monday, Tuesday, Wednesday, Thursday afternoon and Friday afternoon)

 - express their feelings about different pieces of music

 - and most importantly have fun!

-We enjoyed getting muddy and exploring at Forest School, in Autumn 1.
-We carry out our next adventures in Spring 2 and Summer 1.
+We will enjoy getting muddy and exploring at Forest School, in Autumn 2.

 What you can do to help at home